Murz-Containers/fpm-nginx-geos/README.md

 # fpm-nginx-geos

-Fpm-nginx Docker container with build-in geos library and some other common tools:
+Docker container, based on [fpm-nginx](https://github.com/bkuhl/fpm-nginx) with build-in geos library and some other common tools:

 - git
 - patch